St Mary Cray: Battle of St Mary Cray

 On Saturday 24 April 1954 a clash between Teddy Boys or Edwardians, as they were then known, attracted attention.
 The Orpington & Kentish Times had the headline: "Gang Battle" at Railway Station: Edwardian Youths in Half-Hour Fight: Wooden Stakes, Sand-Filled Socks as Weapons".
 The two gangs were from Downham and St Paul's Cray, and sported stovepipe trousers, crepe shoes and drape jackets.
 Trouble had started earlier in the evening when a "rowdy" party of youths and a few girls from Downham Estate, Bromley, arrived at St Paul's Cray Community Centre, where a dance was being held.
 The paper reported "a knife was drawn when a member of the band objected to being jostled", and "a man had a glass of orange juice thrown in his face during an exchange of words."
 The MC, George Couchman said: "I warned the crowd police were standing by and also took the precaution of the band playing calming music – no quicksteps."
 The crowd dispersed at 11 o'clock, but a fight broke out at the local station, and 40 youths were held over night.

 Local government

 St Mary Cray was an ancient parish in the county of Kent.
-It formed part of the Bromley Rural District from 1894 and was absorbed by the Orpington Urban District in 1934.
+It formed part of the Bromley Rural District from 1894, on 1 April 1934 the parish was abolished and merged with Orpington and became part of the Orpington Urban District, part of the parish also went to form Chislehurst and Sidcup.
+At the 1931 census (the last before the abolition of the parish), St Mary Cray had a population of 2155.
 The Orpington Urban District was abolished in 1965 and the area became part of the London Borough of Bromley in Greater London.

 St Mary Cray is represented by the St Mary Cray ward which elects three councillors to Bromley London Borough Council.